 Here's an example of an email from Hulu that works great on mobile.
 Look how easy it is to read and take action.

-Did you know there is a psychology behind using COLORS in marketing and advertising?
+Did you know there is a psychology behind using COLORS in marketing?
 Oh Yes, picking the right color for your advertising campaign can make people buy your product.
 The image above is a very good representation of this interesting study.

 Email marketing design requires the right mix of colors.
 For example, if your email is about a promotion then you might consider using Yellow, Orange, or Red font colors to convey optimism, friendliness, and excitement.